 - Quick Synopsis — the description of your main beginning, middle, and end

-- Short Synopsis — this is the combination of all Level 4 synopses (the green boxes in the chart above)
+- Short Synopsis — the combination of all Level 4 synopses (the green boxes in the chart above)

 - Full Synopsis — the combination of all synopses of all the scenes in the story